slatedocs/slate/source/includes/_endpoints.md

   "user_handle": "user.silamoney.eth"   # Required
 }

-# See check_handle example for silaApp initialization.
+# See SDK quickstart for silaApp initialization.
 # user_private_key should be 64 characters long and
 # associated with registered address.
 (This key is used
 # to sign requests, not sent over any network.)